 1. Golden Eagle

-Golden eagles are among the coolest birds in existence; from their hunting prowess to their fast, agile flying, they are awe-inspiring to humans and feared in the animal kingdom.
+Golden eagles are among the coolest birds in existence; from their hunting prowess to their fast, agile flying, they are awe-inspiring to humans and fear in the animal kingdom.
 This species is highly regarded in ancient and tribal cultures and is one of the most familiar birds in falconry.
 They are one of North America’s largest, fastest birds of prey and look remarkable as they soar through the air with their golden feathers gleaming in the sunlight.

 Golden eagles can reach speeds up to 150 miles per hour and are ferocious enough to take down deer, rams, and wolves.
 They are also resourceful hunters, flying up to 60 feet above the ground and dropping tortoises to break their shells.